Fairybells

 The plant emerges in late spring with one to three flower buds immediately visible, & very soon thereafter in fullest bloom.
 It leaps upward rapidly, with the appearance of a strongly erect two foot tall Solomon's Seal, but with much showier flowers.

-These impressive light yellow pendant flowers hang from the very top of the clump's individual stems.
+These impressive light yellow pendant blooms hang from the very top of the clump's individual stems.
 They turn into berries that ripen to black by late summer & last through autumn, when the foliage takes on a golden hue.

 copyright © by Paghat the Ratgirl